podium-lib/client/README.md

 When a podlet update is detected the client will also start to monitor if the new podlet gets into a stable state withing a given time.
-In other words; if a podlet enters a "update loop" as described above, the client will detect this and after a given time set the state to `unhealthy`.
+In other words; if a podlet enters an "update loop" as described above, the client will detect this and after a given time set the state to `unhealthy`.
 How long it should go before `unhealthy` state is entered can be configured by the `resolveMax` argument on the `Client` constructor.